54mu/Oyster_River_Protocol/README.md

 Official Repository of the Oyster River Protocol for Transcriptome Assembly

 Please see http://oyster-river-protocol.readthedocs.io/en/latest/ and https://hackmd.io/s/SJhOQvkVm# for instructions about how to run and install.
+### To Be Added - highest to lowest priority
+- support for genetic code selection
+- support for read downsampling when there are too many
+- support for redundancy recovery by remapping unmapped reads on sub-assemblies
+- support for graphical assembly report